Casualties of War: Development

-Shooting
+Filming

 The film was shot in April–May 1988, mostly on location in Thailand, with some filming in San Francisco.
-The bridge location was filmed in Kanchanaburi, Thailand, which was the same as the famous Bridge on the River Kwai.
+The bridge location was filmed in Kanchanaburi, Thailand, the same as for Bridge on the River Kwai.

 This film was Fox's third major dramatic role.
 He had previously starred in Light of Day and Bright Lights, Big City.
-John C. Reilly makes his screen debut in the film; he would work with Penn again in We're No Angels and State of Grace.
-John Leguizamo, who appeared in his first major film role, would again star with Penn in another picture by De Palma, 1993's Carlito's Way.
+John Leguizamo, who appeared in his first major film role, had starred with Penn in 1993's Carlito's Way, another De Palma vehicle.

+Stephen Baldwin was originally cast as Hatcher, but was fired after only a few days of filming.
+He still appears in some scenes, his role reduced to that of an unnamed character.
+Baldwin later theorized that his firing was due to him clashing with De Palma after questioning Penn's use of a New York accent.
+Baldwin was replaced by John C. Reilly, who was already on location as an extra.
+This film marked Reilly's screen debut; he worked with Penn again in We're No Angels, State of Grace and The Thin Red Line.

 "Let's be honest," said Fox at the time.
 "If this movie makes a buck and a half it's going to be things like Bikini's Away for me.
 But to fail doing something unexpected is no disgrace.
 To fail doing the ordinary is a disaster.
 This movie is about how much you will risk if you have nothing to gain."